 So, to create a pursuit matrix, you need to create pursuit criteria.
 Then rate each of the criteria with a numbered scale to correspond to confidence levels.
 Once that is complete, assign a baseline search number which defines the pursuit of the opportunity; meaning select a target number that is the minimum threshold for contract pursuits.
 If the total points of your matrix meet or exceed that target number, you as the organization, have established the threshold worth pursuing.
 This, in turn, sharpens your decision-making abilities ultimately allowing you to determine when to “Go or Bid.”
 No more “pie in the sky” bidding practices — hello to increasing your win rate.

 You can get started, using the same bid matrix that our clients use to evaluate their proposal pursuits.
 Using the matrix It has not only proven to be successful helping them winning contract opportunities worth their time and money, but also educating sales staff on what opportunities they should be bringing to the organization.

 Download the matrix and tell me if it helps you as well, we will be happy to create and provide other resources that can help your business to grow.

-Getting off the topic and to further help you create a winning proposal response, we are hosting a webinar on the September 20, 2017, where I’ll be talking about tools to streamline your writing process.
-On that day, besides sharing with you the tools my team and I use, I’ll also be answering your questions, and those who participate will be receiving a toolkit with video resources and templates.
+Getting off the topic and to further help you create a winning proposal response, we are hosting a webinar on October 12, 2017, where I’ll be talking about tools to streamline your writing process.
+On that day, besides sharing with you the tools my team and I use, I’ll also be answering all your questions.
+Also, those who participate will be receiving a toolkit with video resources and templates.
 This is a must-attend webcast.
 You can save your spot here: http://bit.ly/ProposalWritingWebcast.
 Even though this sounds like a cliché we do have limited spots, so make sure you save yours now!
 See you there! 🙂